safik99/Encryption-Program/README.md

 # Encryption/Decryption Program

 This program can encrypt and decrypt messages using a key. <br>
-The key and message have no character limit.
+The key and message have no character limit. <br>
 <img src="assets/main.png" height="300">

 If you want, you can hide the key. <br>